Argonaut Games: Reopening (2024–present)

 On 28 August 2024, Jez San reopened Argonaut Games as a boutique publisher that would focus on re-releasing and remastering Argonaut's existing franchises alongside the publication of third-party independent titles.
 Its first release is a remaster of Croc: Legend of the Gobbos, which had previously been teased by San the previous year.

-On 25 September 2024, Argonaut announced they had made a strategic investment in Ancient Machine, the developer of the forthcoming PC narco-thriller VICE Undercover.
+On 25 September 2024, Argonaut announced it had made a strategic investment in Ancient Machine, the developer of the forthcoming PC narco-thriller VICE Undercover.